Updated December 2016: Reflects changes in iOS 10.

 Your advice for finding the owner of a lost or stolen iPhone?

 If you've ever come across a lost or stolen iPhone, how did you go about reuniting it with the owner?
 Did you perform any of the steps above?
 And if so, were any of them successful for you?
-Be sure to let me know in the comments!
+Be sure to let us know in the comments below!